 Well-written résumés and cover letters open the door for you to meet and interview with employers.
 To get you started, we offer templates and advice online.
-Reviews can take place iduring career advising appointments and drop-in hours.
-Students who have previously met with a career advisor can also request a review via email without scheduling another appointment.
+Reviews can take place during individual appointments and drop-ins.
+Students and alumni who have previously met with a career advisor can also request a review by email without scheduling another appointment.

 We regularly engage with alumni and employers to maximize opportunities for our students.
 From these relationships, we learn about hiring trends and gather employment data that we incorporate throughout all facets of our career support.